GaloisInc/mctrace/release/README.md

 The docker image provided with this README contains PowerPC and `x86_64` test programs and example probes that can be used to exercise MCTrace.

+Two documentation files are available in the top-level directory:

+* `MCTRACE.md` describes the features and limitations of the current MCTrace tool.

+* `DTRACE.md` describes the subset of the DTRACE language supported by the current implementation

 Important folders are as follows:

  * `examples/eval` contains a collection of probes primarily derived